B-Darth/git-github-demo-2/README.md

 # git github demo 2
- Demonstration of git and github
+ Demonstration of Git and Github and Processes like commit, push, pull, merge, branching etc.